collaborativebioinformatics/graphbasedtuning/README.md

 ![Sample Graph](graph.png)

-**Preprocessing**: The triplets were preprocessed into a prompt-response format for LLAMA2, see “inputdata.txt”.
-Sample: '<s>[INST] Tell me more about the drug with ID D07OAC. [/INST] Drug D07OAC is an inhibitor to target protein S5A2_HUMAN. </s>'
+**Preprocessing**: The triplets were preprocessed into a prompt-response format for LLAMA2 in “inputdata.txt”.

 <!-- Training and Inference: A LLAMA2-7b model was then fine-tuned on the preprocessed data. -->
-**Fine-tuning**: Within fine-tuning techniques, traditional approach usually requires retraining the last layers of the LLMs which would cost a huge amount of computational cost.
-For your experiement, we used a technique called QLora which is a efficient parameter tuning method that use Low Rank Adaptation and Double Quantization to reduce the training and inferencing cost.
-Using the knowledge graph dataset represented as triplets as showed above, we were able to fine tune LLMs-7B on a NVIDIA Tesla A100 within 2 hours.
+**Fine-tuning**: Within fine-tuning techniques, traditional approaches usually require retraining the last layers of the LLMs which would cost a huge amount of computational cost.
+To overcome this issue, we implemented QLora, an efficient parameter tuning method that uses Low Rank Adaptation and Double Quantization to reduce the training and inference cost.
+Using the knowledge graph dataset represented as triplets as shown above, we were able to fine tune LLMs-7B on a NVIDIA Tesla A100 within 2 hours.

-**Deployment**: We were above to deploy our fine-tuned model LLaMA2Glenda at https://huggingface.co/spaces/tminh/nexus
+**Deployment**: Our fine-tuned model LLaMA2Glenda is deployed at https://huggingface.co/spaces/tminh/nexus
 ![alt text](https://global.discourse-cdn.com/business7/uploads/streamlit/optimized/3X/9/1/91a784d6b22ea11a8542c9a1a51f001eb5ab91fc_2_690x445.jpeg)

-**Inference**: The last step of the benchmarking step is to conduct experiements as show (should be replaced with our work) [here](https://github.com/tanchongmin/TensorFlow-Implementations/blob/main/Tutorial/LLM%20with%20Knowledge%20Graphs.ipynb)
+**Inference**: Finally, our fine-tuned model was benchmarked as shown [here](https://github.com/tanchongmin/TensorFlow-Implementations/blob/main/Tutorial/LLM%20with%20Knowledge%20Graphs.ipynb)

 ## References
 Pan, S., Luo, L., Wang, Y., Chen, C. et al. Unifying Large Language Models and Knowledge Graphs: A Roadmap.
 20 June 2023, https://doi.org/10.48550/arXiv.2306.08302
 Tim Dettmers, Artidoro Pagnoni, Ari Holtzman, Luke Zettlemoyer.

 QLoRA: Efficient Finetuning of Quantized LLMs.
 23 May 2023, https://arxiv.org/pdf/2305.14314.pdf

 Edward J. Hu, Yelong Shen, Phillip Wallis, Zeyuan Allen-Zhu, Yuanzhi Li, Shean Wang, Lu Wang, Weizhu Chen.
 LoRA: Low-Rank Adaptation of Large Language Models, https://arxiv.org/pdf/2106.09685.pdf